 Nepal can cater to all ranges of accommodation depending on what you want to spend.
 There are abundant high-end hotels and eateries in the Kathmandu Valley, which you might find pricey.
 You will also find motels and lodges that cost as low as $4 a night.
 You could also arrange to stay in a homestay to immerse in the local culture.
 Most hotels and lodges have hot water and functional toilets, but you might have to use squatting toilets in cheap lodges.
 Also if you are trekking in remote areas, you will have to stay in tents or teahouses.
 Make sure that you bring strong luggage locks so that no matter where you choose to stay, your belongings are safe.

 Food and Drinks

 Nepal has a lot to offer when it comes to food.
-From high-end to street, you will find a diverse range in the cuisine.
-Though street food can easily come under $5, it is up-to you to face the hygiene risks that come with it.
+From high-end to the street, you will find a diverse range of cuisine.
+Though street food can easily come under $5, it is up to you to face the hygiene risks that come with it.

 Bottled mineral water is usually readily available.
 Do not drink tap water, and use chlorine tablets if you have to use tap water during your treks.
 Beer and other imported liquor can be easily found in bars and pubs in the capital.
 You will also be able to consume homemade rice ale chyaang if you are trekking in the Himalayan regions.